Skip to content

 Condos don't come with individual land ownership privileges.
 On the contrary, the plot where a condo complex stands belongs to all homeowners.
 Therefore, if you buy a condo, you'll share the land's ownership with other owners.

 Owning land is a huge plus because this resource is always in demand, and it does not depreciate.
-On the contrary, people that choose single-family homes and similar properties buy the building and parcel of land it sits on.
-Plus, as a sole landowner, you can do whatever you like with the property.
+On the contrary, people who choose single-family homes and similar properties buy the building and parcel of land it sits on.

 Limited space